CSRG-Group/dcs-notes.github.io/_CS139/Theory4.md

 * The computer asks the root server
 * The root server provides the top level domain
 * The top level domain which provides a sub domain server
-* repeat until the address is found
+* Repeat until the address is found

 ### Caching
 The previous steps are extensive so DNS caching is used.
 * The computer points to a caching server
 * The caching server checks if it has the address in memory
-    * if it does return the memory
+    * If it does return the memory
-    * if not perform the other steps
+    * If not perform the other steps
-* any requests are saved to memory for next time.
+* Any requests are saved to memory for next time.

 DNS records have a TTL (time to live) which dictates how ling they are valid for